tomtenniscourt/Dad-Joke-Generator/README.md

 I faced some difficulty with CSS styling as well.

 Most of these challenges I managed to solve by going through old course notes, previous homeworks and exercises, and researching on websites such as W3, YouTube, GeeksForGeeks, and CodeBrainer.
 I was also able to draw on the experience of my classmates and tutors.

+I was very pleased to achieve full CRUD (Create Update and Delete) as it was the first time I had ever achieved this in a project.

 Key Learnings/Takeaways

 Key learnings for me were how to effectively navigate across multiple pages, and import different css codes for different elements.
-These proved to be challenging at first, however I feel thaT i now have the hand of it.
+These proved to be challenging at first, however I am now confident in importing different css codes for corresponding pages.

 Bugs

-As mentioned previously, there was a case where by I was unable to get the checkboxes to properly listen to the user interactions, and this persisted even after It appeared that I had solved the issues.
+As mentioned previously, there was a case where was unable to get the checkboxes to properly listen to the user interactions, and this persisted even after It appeared that I had solved the issues.
 Thankfully, it seems to be fixed for now.

 Future Improvements

 I will want to include a second API function in one of the empty pages I have included in this app - such as generating random fun facts for the user.
 I will also include a copy of the ReadMe in the 'About' section once I am happy with the text.